Danielle N Butin, MPH, OTR-Founder, Executive Director

-The Afya Foundation dedicates itself to the support of on-going health missions worldwide and is an unstoppable force in the realm of disaster relief.
-Afya’s prompt and effective response to the 2010 Haiti earthquake provided short-term assistance to acute conditions and later evolved into a network of rehabilitative medicinal clinics that are still in use.
+The Afya Foundation dedicates itself to the support of on-going health missions worldwide, and is an unstoppable force in the realm of disaster relief.
+Afya’s prompt and effective response to the 2010 Haiti earthquake provided short-term assistance to acute conditions, and later evolved into a network of rehabilitative medicinal clinics that treated thousands disabled by the disaster.
 Ms. Butin was honored by the Greater New York Hospital Association for Afya’s comprehensive involvement in Haiti.

 The Afya Foundation’s approach to aid is not just swift, but efficacious.
 In 2017, after a tempestuous hurricane season compromised living conditions throughout the Caribbean, several relief organizations found their efforts stymied by challenging distribution conditions and ineffectual communication.
 Meanwhile, Ms. Butin, drawing upon her ebullience and knack for human connection, bypassed these frustrating circumstances to address the situation with Afya’s characteristic fervor.

 In Puerto Rico, this response was made possible by a direct relationship with local doctors.
-Rather than ship containers to highly congested ports, Afya, with the support of generous donors, chartered more than twenty flights to the island.
+Rather than ship containers to highly congested ports, Afya, with the support of generous donor and partners, chartered more than twenty flights to the island.
 Once there, supplies were passed to doctors, who travelled to even the most rural parts of the island to establish clinics and provide care.
-Ms. Butin later parlayed this network into a relationship with Puerto Rico’s Prosecuting Attorney, Rosa Emilia Rodriguez Velez, who had established a task-force to investigate the conditions of nursing homes and assisted care facilities post-Maria.
+Ms. Butin later parlayed this network into a relationship with Puerto Rico’s Prosecuting Attorney, Rosa Emilia Rodriguez Velez, who had established a task force to investigate the conditions of nursing homes and assisted care facilities post-Maria.
 Afya subsequently directed significant attention and resources to the care of elders throughout the island.
+In October 2018, the United Hospital Fund awarded Afya a Special Tribute for its work in Puerto Rico.

 Afya centers local community and empowerment as the backbone of its work.
 In its international efforts, Afya takes the lead from doctors and clinics to make sure that patients are receiving care and support tailored to their unique needs.
 Afya does not operate on a “one-size-fits-all” aid agenda – it rather relies on communication and trust in local leaders to provide custom and comprehensive relief packages.